February 25, 2025

 These thoughts flood my mind as I spend the morning in Kibera, supposedly “Africa’s largest slum.”
 I am here, physically present, yet my mind is elsewhere.
 My senses are overwhelmed.
 Too many emotions to even name them.
 The air is thick with the scent of burning charcoal, the rhythm of life like a trance-inducing sound, all around me.
 I am trying to take it all in.
 My eyes take everything in, and my brain is ordering me to “capture it” - not with my eyes but with my camera.

 Brian, the talented photographer behind the “Kibberastories” instragram page and wonderful human, told me “a camera is a weapon”.
 It is!
 Or at least that is how it is perceived by so many on our side of the planet: where cameras were the tools of the white settler/traveller who stripped our people of everything, including their dignity.
-It suffices to look up “colonial photographs of indigenous women” to fully grasp how cameras empowered the colonial gaze for as long as caneras existed.
+It suffices to look up “colonial photographs of indigenous women” to fully grasp how cameras empowered the colonial gaze for as long as cameras existed.

 “The camera makes everyone a tourist in other people’s reality, and eventually in one’s own”, Susan Sontag wrote.
 I do not want to be a tourist here.
 I do not want to turn this reality into a spectacle, nor do I want to retreat into the convenient distance that photography can create.
 How do you tell the stories your eyes have witnessed without falling into the trap of the white colonizer?